achilleasa/trace/README.md

 To start the web app with default settings (redis at localhot:6379 and app on http://localhost:8080) use the following command:

-`go run http/main.go`
+`go run http/ui-server.go`

 A list of supported command line arguments is available by invoking the above command with `-h` or `--help`:
 ```
-go run http/main.go -h
+go run http/ui-server.go -h

 Usage:
   -etcd-hosts="": Etcd host list.
-If defined, etcd will be used for retrieving redis configuration
+If defined, etcd will be used for retrieving redis configuration.
+You may also specify etcd hosts using the ETCD_HOSTS env var
   -port=8080: The http server port
   -redis-db=0: Redis db number
   -redis-host=":6379": Redis host (including port)